alanmacdoug/astrowind/src/data/post/spf-record-deep-dive.md

   large, and how to build one from scratch, safely.
 author: Alan MacDougall
 publishDate: 2026-09-15
-categories:
-  - Email Authentication
+category: 'Email Authentication'
 tags:
   - SPF
   - DNS
 ---

-A lot SPF guides stop at "publish a record listing your servers."
+A lot of SPF guides stop at "publish a record listing your servers."
 That advice is how most broken SPF records get made.
 This is the deeper version: what the record's parts actually do, the limit that silently breaks it, and the discipline of building one step by step.

 If you are new to the three protocols altogether, [start with the basics](/email-authentication-basics), then come back here.